Backbase/backbase.github.io/_posts/2023-05-12-ng-optimized-image-directive-in-angular-15.md

 ## Performance results

 In the following example, an [Angular App](https://github.com/manisha-backbase/image-optimisation-angular) was created with two pages: one using the Angular `NgOptimizedImage` directive, and one with the native image tag.
-The app was [deployed](https://image-optimisation-angular.vercel.app/ngoptimized-img-list) and the results were compared using [PageSpeed](https://pagespeed.web.dev/).
+The app was [Deployed](https://image-optimisation-angular.vercel.app/ngoptimized-img-list) and the results compared using [PageSpeed](https://pagespeed.web.dev/).

 {% include
 components/figure.html